sawyer-greaves/lab-wiki-test/necessary_skills/Markdown.md

 	__double underscores__

-You must use the same character must be used to open and close an emphasis span.
+You must use the same character to open and close an emphasis span.
 Emphasis can be used in the mi*dd*le of a word.

 	Emphasis can be used in the mi*dd*le of a word.

-But if you surround an * or _ with spaces, itâ€™ll be treated as a literal asterisk or underscore.
+But if you surround an * or _ with spaces, it'll be treated as a literal asterisk or underscore.

 To produce a literal asterisk or underscore at a position where it would otherwise be used as an emphasis delimiter, you can backslash escape it: